Taking the final steps to becoming a homeowner? About to put money into your own property rather than someone else’s?

 Contact the current energy supplier

 Ideally, on the day you move in, you should take meter readings, as you’ll want to make sure you get an accurate first bill.
 Remember – you’re responsible for this from the day you take ownership.
+You’ll not only avoid paying for energy you haven’t used, but also you can use your utility bill as proof of address.

 First-time buyer gas and electric: how to save money